Donald Sinclair (hotel owner): Hotel career and later life

 Sinclair married Beatrice Ritchie (1915–2010) in Glasgow in 1940.
 She was a policeman's daughter from Ellon, Aberdeenshire, who worked as a fashion consultant and designer at a Glasgow department store.
 She moved to Torquay to live with an aunt and avoid the German bombing of Glasgow.

 After the war ended, while her husband was still serving at sea, Beatrice opened a hotel in Torquay called Greenacres.
-The business was a success and in 1964, she bought a private house that she transformed into a second hotel.
+The business was a success and she bought a private house that she transformed into a second hotel.
 She named this Gleneagles after her favourite part of her native Scotland.
 By this time, her husband was assisting her in running the business.
 He made this decision reluctantly and would have preferred to remain at sea.
+The Gleneagles Hotel was a heavily-modified, older building that began taking guests in 1963.
+It gained a four-star hotel rating and was complimented in guidebooks for the standard of accommodation it offered.
+The Sinclairs ran the hotel until they sold it in 1973.